INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 - ethmoidal branches of the ophthalmic artery

-- cavernous sinus (ICA and/or ECA branches) → carotid-cavernous fistula (CCF)
+- cavernous sinus (ICA and/or ECA branches) → Carotid-cavernous fistula (CCF)

 - posterior fossa